Giovanni Lugari

-Biography
+Early life and

 Giovanni Lugari was born in Rome, and there studied at the Royal University and Pontifical Gregorian University.
 He was ordained to the priesthood on 15 January 1896, when nearly fifty years old.

+Career

 He then entered the service of the Roman Curia, being named Assessor and Sub-Promoter of the Faith of the Sacred Congregation of Rites on the following 3 February.
 After being appointed Privy Chamberlain supernumerario three days later, on 6 February, Lugari was made full Promotor of the Faith on 4 June 1897.
 On 4 June 1897 he became a Domestic Prelate of His Holiness.

 In 1900, he was made a canon of the Liberian Basilica on 28 March, and of the Lateran Basilica on 10 June.
 Lugari was named Papal Auditor on 22 April 1901 and served as the Promotor of the Faith in the canonization process of Joan of Arc during that same year.
 He became Assessor of the Supreme Sacred Congregation of the Holy Office on 11 January 1902, and a canon of St. Peter's Basilica on the following 1 February.

 Lugari was made a protonotary apostolic supernumerarium on 2 February 1902, and later consultor of the Sacred Congregation of Rites on 18 April that same year.
 His long years of work in the Curia were recognized by Pope Pius X, who created him Cardinal Deacon of S. Maria in Portico in the consistory of 27 November 1911.

+Death

 The Cardinal died in his native Rome, at age 68.
 He is buried in the Campo Verano cemetery.